teaching-js/js-primer/content/dom.md

 This means while the page is processing, it essentially freezes and no other fired events can be caught and processed.

-See example `blocked.js`.
+See `examples/blocked`.

 Not that I/O, including keyboard, touch and mouse events can take different lengths of time to be processed by the OS, before they reach the browser -- and in this time; JavaScript will simply move on to its next task.
-It will not wait for, for example a long network request to complete before it continues with other jobs.
+It will not wait for a long network request to complete for example, before it continues with other jobs.
 This helps performance but can create some confusion about the way in which our code is being executed.
 More on this when we properly